Toddler Activities in Breckenridge

 Pan for gold, pet the burros, head underground and take a mining tour at Country Boy Mine and then hike around the historic Sallie Barber mining site.
 This family favorite is open year round and is a perfect rainy day activity!

 Let your toddler’s creative side shine.
 Head to the BreckCreate arts district on the second Saturday of each month for free hands-on arts and crafts workshops.
 Children of all ages are welcome with a parent or guardian present.
 Call on the Frosted Flamingo mobile art studio for a private party where toddlers can decorate their own hats and costumes.

 A walk down Main Street Breckenridge is always a hit.
-Hop on and off the free Main Street trolley, pop into toddler-approved shops like Fuzzywigs Candy Factory for gummy worms and Peak-A-Boo Toys where an art table, train table, play kitchen, puzzles and blocks await in the indoor play area.
+Hop on and off the free Main Street trolley, pop into toddler-approved shops like Fuzzywigs Candy Factory for gummy worms and Peak-A-Boo Toys, who pride themselves on stocking harder-to-find, unique, retro and nostalgic toys you probably as a kid.
 Check out skee-ball, Pac-Man and tons of other games while you wait for your pizza and wings in the arcade at Downstairs at Eric’s.
 For more toddler-friendly restaurants, see our complete Breckenridge family dining round up.

 About the Author